Dhamma-Sobhana/gong/README.md

 ### days
 An object with either `default` or course day numbers as key.
 Value is an array of time table entries, see below.

+If no key with the current course day is found, default will be used.

 **Example**:
 ```json
 "0" : [],
 "default" : [...]
 "4": [...]
 ```

+On day 0 of a course no gongs will be played.
+On day 1-3 gong defined by default will be played.
+On day 4 definition for day 4 will be used.

 ### time table entry